The Sunset Marquis Hotel and the 1990s – Billy Bob Thornton Moves In

 The Whiskey – A Legend Arrives

-This five hundred-square foot bar off the Sunset Strip preserved the past thirty years of scandal, highs, and rock and roll.
-Tables Three and Four were the most desirable and became known as “The Hot Corner,” often servicing Sean Penn, George Clooney, Rod Stewart, Cher, Stallone, Hefner, Naomi Campbell, Leonardo DiCaprio, and all beloved long-time residences.
+This five hundred-square-foot bar off the Sunset Strip preserved the past thirty years of scandal, highs, and rock and roll.
+Tables Three and Four were the most desirable and became known as “The Hot Corner,” often servicing Sean Penn, George Clooney, Rod Stewart, Cher, Sylvester Stallone, Hugh Hefner, Naomi Campbell, Leonardo DiCaprio, and other beloved long-time residents.

 A Community of Artists